LP-branching algorithms based on biased graphs: Half-integrality and persistence of the local LP

 \subsection{Persistence and the tiling property}

 Finally, we reach the statement concerning the persistence of the local LP.
 Since the statement is somewhat intricate, let us walk through it.
 First of all, the basic persistence property is similar to that used in Multiway Cut~\cite{GargVY04,Guillemot11,CyganPPW13MWC}.
-Let $V_R$ be defined as before, and for a solution $X \subseteq V$ to \localproblem (hence $v_0 \notin X$) define $S_X$ as the set of vertices of the connected component of $G-X$ containing $v_0$. of $G-X$ containing $v_0$.
+Let $V_R$ be defined as before, and for a solution $X \subseteq V$ to \localproblem (hence $v_0 \notin X$) define $S_X$ as the set of vertices of the connected component of $G-X$ containing $v_0$.
 Then persistence dictates that there is an optimal solution $X$ such that if $z_x(v)=0$, i.e., if $v \in V_R$ then $v \in S_X$, and if $v \in V_1$ then $v \in X$.
 We note that both these properties hold for the computed set $S'$ in the below lemma.

 However, the lemma also gives a useful tiling property, for the purposes of solving the global problem: Let $X$ be a solution to the full, global \problem problem, with $v_0 \notin X$, and let $S$ be the vertices reachable from $v_0$ in $G-X$.
 Then it ``does not hurt'' the global solution to assume that the induced solution $X \cap N(S)$ to the local problem also observes the persistence properties as above.
 This is implied by the closed-neighbourhood condition on $S^+$: We will ``cut away'' a section $G[S^+]$ of the initial graph, and find a new solution for it such that all vertices of $S^+$ neighbouring $V \setminus S^+$ are deleted, and so that the solution in $G[S^+]$ respects persistence properties while not being more expensive than the original solution $X \cap S^+$.
+See Figure~\ref{fig:reconfigure} for an illustration of the modification of $S$.
 This allows us to assemble a solution to the global problem out of pieces computed for instances of the local problem.

 \begin{lemma} Let $x=V_1+\tfrac 1 2 V_{1/2}$ be the half-integral optimum from above, and let $V_R$ be the corresponding reachable region.
 Let $S$ be a balanced set with $v_0 \in S$.
 Then we can grow the closed region $N[S]$ to $N[S \cup V_R]$ without paying a larger cost for deleting vertices.
 More formally, there is a set of vertices $S^+$ and a set $S' \subseteq S^+$ such that $G[S']$ is balanced and the following hold. \begin{enumerate} \item $S^+=N[S \cup V_R]$; \item $N[S'] \subseteq S^+$; \item $V_R \subseteq S'$; \item $V_1 \subseteq (S^+ \setminus S')$; \item $c(S^+ \setminus S') \leq c(N(S))$. \end{enumerate} \end{lemma} \begin{proof} Let $U$ be the connected component of $v_0$ in $G[S \cap V_R]$.
 We define the sets $S^+=N[S \cup V_R]$, and